telerik/xaml-docs/controls/touchmanager/gestures/creating-custom-gesture.md

 		End Sub
 	End Class

-For this example, we will use only three of the recognizer's methods – OnTouchDown, OnTouchUp and OnTouchLeave.
+For this example, we will use only three of the gesture recognizer's methods: OnTouchDown, OnTouchUp and OnTouchLeave.

-There are several helper fields which will be used in the example which you can find listed below.
+The example will use several helper fields:
+<<Comment: Why are these called helper fields but in the code snippet called properties?
+If you decide to call them properties, change the sentence right before example 2 that mentions helper fields.>>

-* __AllowedInterval__: A readonly field of type TimeSpan which contains the allowed time frame in which the gesture can be executed.
-If the time between the touch down and touch up is more than the allowed time span the gesture won't be executed.
+* __AllowedInterval__: A readonly field of type TimeSpan that contains the allowed timeframe in which the gesture can be executed.
+If the time between the touch down and touch up is more than the allowed timespan, the gesture won't be executed.
-* __MaxTouchCount__: A readonly field of type Int32 which that defines the count of the required touches for executing the gesture.
+* __MaxTouchCount__: A readonly field of type Int32 that defines the count of the required touches for executing the gesture.
-* __originTouchTime__: A field of type DateTime which holds the time when the first finger was down.
+* __originTouchTime__: A field of type DateTime that holds the time when the first finger was down.
-* __isTwoFingerGesture__: A field of type Boolean which tells if two fingers are on the screen and if the gesture can be executed.
+* __isTwoFingerGesture__: A field of type Boolean that tells if two fingers are on the screen and if the gesture can be executed.
-* __touchIds__: A field of type List<int> which holds the touch ids.
+* __touchIds__: A field of type List<int> that holds the touch ids.
 The list is used to store the ids of the touches on the screen.
-* __handlers__: A field of type List<WeakReference> which holds references to the event handlers attached to the recognizer.
+* __handlers__: A field of type List<WeakReference> that holds references to the event handlers attached to the recognizer.
+<<Comment: Why do the first two helper fields begin with capital letters and the others do not?
+It seems to me they should be consistent.
+I see that the code snippet follows the list above, so if I am wrong, remove my comment.
+If I am right, the list and the code snippet should match.>>

-You can find their code definitions in the following code snippet:
+You can find the code definitions of the helper fields in the following code snippet:

 #### __[C#] Example 2: Defining the properties of the recognizer__
 	private static readonly TimeSpan AllowedInterval = TimeSpan.FromMilliseconds(300);